dmcglinn/quant_methods/lessons/git_introduction.md

 3. Find the box labled "Git executabile" and browse to the directory on your machine where this file is located.
 On my windows machine this is `C:\Program Files (x86)\Git\bin`

+### Important Note:
+If setup an Rstudio project in a directory that was not a git directory then Rstudio will not recognize that it is a git directory until you recreate the Rstudio project.
+This is not difficult just follow the instructions for "Create and Rstudio Project" which is above.

+###

 ### Additional Links
 * https://stat545-ubc.github.io/git01_git-install.html#but-first-why